What is WID?

 How can I become engaged with WID?

 WID was founded on the idea that unexpected and novel collaborations can yield amazing insights.
-We welcome creative minds from any area where challenging thought is valued.
-We run and host a range of programs at the Institute for artists, writers and entrepreneurs.
-You can learn more by browsing our current programs to view opportunities for partnership and collaboration.
-Formal appointments at WID are by nomination and follow a period of active engagement with the Institute or its researchers.
-You can search for collaborators through WID’s directory and even attend the Institute’s events.
+We welcome creative minds from all disciplines that can contribute ideas to the WID mission.
+Formal appointments at WID are by nomination and follow a period of active engagement with the Institute’s researchers.
+You can search for collaborators through WID’s directory or attend the Institute’s events.

 How is WID funded?

 WID is currently funded by university funds, grants, and gifts, just like the rest of campus.
 We plan to attract new funding to support the novel collaborations and projects that may not be easily fundable from traditional funding sources.
 If you’re interested in making a gift to support WID’s research and programs, please visit our page on the UW Foundation website.
-We welcome gifts of any magnitude.
+We welcome gifts of any size.

 Which scientific institutions is WID similar to?

 WID is similar to, but also different from other institutions and centers around the country.
-Like the MIT Media Lab and the University of Michigan’s Center for the Study of Complex Systems, WID draws on the strength of a top-tiered research university and its excellence in the humanities and entrepreneurship.
+Like the MIT Media Lab and the University of Michigan’s Center for the Study of Complex Systems, WID draws on the strength of a top-tier research university and its excellence in science, engineering, the humanities, and entrepreneurship.
 WID shares a computational focus with several other research institutes embedded within universities (e.g., the Broad Institute at MIT/Harvard and the Clark Center at Stanford).
 But WID has unique features—it has adopted the mission of serving as an innovation catalyst for the UW-Madison campus research community, and WID embraces the singular tenet of Wisconsin, the Wisconsin Idea, which describes the rich tradition of engagement of campus researchers with the people of the State of Wisconsin.
 WID is also unique in its cohabitation with the private institute, the Morgridge Institute for Research, and the robust outreach programs of the Town Center.